plasticuproject/pwnedBot/README.md

 Making calls to the haveibeenpwned API requires a key.
 You can purchase a HIBP-API-KEY [here](https://haveibeenpwned.com/API/Key "HIBP-API-KEY"). <br />

 Create a [Heroku](https://heroku.com "Heroku") account and install the [Heroku CLI Tool](https://devcenter.heroku.com/articles/heroku-cli#download-and-install "Heroku CLI Tool").
-Follow the directions and to log into your account to authenticate. <br />
+Follow the directions and run the command `heroku login -i` to authenticate your account. <br />
-If [git](https://git-scm.com/downloads "git") is not already installed on your host, install it. <br />
+If [git](https://git-scm.com/downloads "git") is not already installed on your local host, install it. <br />

 ## Heroku Deployment
 Create a fork of this repository, then clone it to your local host with the `git clone` command. <br />